 Pet birds are intelligent and active animals and once their nutritional and housing needs are met, it is important to also meet their psychological needs.
 Birds are, by nature, flock animals and the household occupants become the flock that the bird now lives in.

 Locate the cage near the family activity in the home.
 Supervised time out of the cage is encouraged for most bird species.
 Play areas or 'play gyms' are excellent for physical and mental exercise and can be designed in such a way as to encourage food foraging or play behaviour.
+For examples on how to encourage foraging behaviour, please check the Avian Studios website.

 TOYS:Select toys with safety in mind.
 Natural products such as leather, wood, and rope are preferred.
 Many metals can contain lead or zinc and stainless steel is always preferred.
 Choose a toy appropriate for the bird's beak strength and avoid toys with sharp hooks.
 Rotating toys can helps maintain a bird’s interest but remember, bird toys are not meant to last, but rather to engage the bird in safe destructive chewing behaviour.
 For some birds, new toys will need to be slowly introduced by placing them nearer and nearer the cage.